pananton/busrpc-spec/docs/style.md

 ## Imports

-* Use path relative to busrpc API root directory when importing *proto* files (for example, if file *dir1/dir2/file1.proto* should be imported in any other file (even in the same directory) do this with `import public "dir1/dir2/some.proto";`)
+* Use path relative to busrpc API root directory when importing protobuf files (for example, if file *dir1/dir2/file1.proto* should be imported in any other file (even in the same directory) do this with `import public "dir1/dir2/some.proto";`)
 * Service description file *service.proto* must import description files of all methods implemented or invoked by the service
 * Prefer to follow next recommendations to guarantee that generated source files will contain all necessary types:
   * import *busrpc.proto* in every class description file *class.proto*